Not Currently on View

 Dürer's mastery of engraving was immediately acknowledged by the appearance of copies of most of his images not only in Germany but also in Italy, forcing Dürer to travel to Venice in 1505 to seek copyright protection.

-Purchased with money from the Kiss of the Siren Fund for the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art, in 1958.
+Purchased with money from the Kiss of the Siren Fund for the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art at Newfields at Newfields, in 1958.